Food and Water

 - Safe drinking water includes distilled or bottled water that has not come into contact with floodwater.

 - Bring water to a rolling boil and keep it there for at least 1 full minute.
-THIS IS THE ONLY SURE WAY TO KILL HARMFUL ORGANISMS.
+Then, let it cool before

 - Strain cloudy water by pouring through a clean cloth.